-For many small businesses, the process of finding and then bidding for government contracts can be quite overwhelming.
+For many small businesses, the process of finding and bidding on government contracts can be quite overwhelming.
 Owners find the process of expanding into the government market cumbersome or confusing, and many owners simply don’t know where to start.
 But those who don’t apply for these government contracts miss out on a great opportunity to secure a vital source of guaranteed revenue.
 In fact, as much as 23% of government contracts are set aside and need to be spent working with small businesses, but only about 5% of small businesses in the U.S. actually hold these contracts.

 Procurement Technical Assistance Centers (PTACs) are administered by the Defense Logistics Agency on behalf of the Department of Defense to assist small businesses and entrepreneurs compete in the government marketplace.
 Ninety-three PTACs with over 300 local offices form a nationwide network of dedicated procurement and contract specialists working to generate employment opportunities and improve the general economic regions they serve by encouraging small business growth and expansion.